julioromanoreal/bet365-checker/README.md

 Brasil - Campeonato Gaúcho
 ```

-After that, copy the file `.env.example` as `.env`, replacing the values needed.
+After that, copy the file `src/.env.example` as `.env`, replacing the values needed.

 ## Usage